 - Relevant reviews relating to our editorial focus

 We started our YouTube channel in 2019 to share our experience of moving to the countryside.
-As of October 2020 we have 785 subscribers, 150,000 video views and 75 videos.
+As of April 2021 we have over 2,000 subscribers, 350,000 video views and over 100 videos.